-10 Bonbright, Danielsen, and Kamerschen, Principles of Public Utility Rates, 572-578.
+&lt;sup>10 Bonbright, Danielsen, and Kamerschen, Principles of Public Utility Rates, 572-578.

-Charles S. Parsley, "Alternatives to Rate of Return Regulation of Local Exchange Carriers," Proceedings of the Sixth NARUC Biennial Regulatory Information Conference -- Volume 3 (Columbus, Ohio: The National Regulatory Research Institute, September 1988), 99-139.
+&lt;sup>12 Charles S. Parsley, "Alternatives to Rate of Return Regulation of Local Exchange Carriers," Proceedings of the Sixth NARUC Biennial Regulatory Information Conference -- Volume 3 (Columbus, Ohio: The National Regulatory Research Institute, September 1988), 99-139.

-Assessing the Applicability of Selected Financial Incentive Regulation Methods - Chapter 2 affected by consumer costs and has the advantage of permitting slower rate increases than will the CPI.13
+affected by consumer costs and has the advantage of permitting slower rate increases than will the CPI.

 The conceptual basis for rate indexing may also permit an increase in the price cap in response to changes in exogenous factors; that is, factors beyond the control of utility management.
 These exogenous factors include inflation, taxes, and environmental regulation.
-Obviously, a pure price index may not capture these types of external costs.14 As a result, some indexing mechanisms may permit rate adjustments for factors not captured by a general price index.
+Obviously, a pure price index may not capture these types of external costs.
+As a result, some indexing mechanisms may permit rate adjustments for factors not captured by a general price index.

 The second implementation problem centers around the need for the initial rate base (either the cap or the band) to be cost-based.
-If the initial rate or price is too high, or too low, the price cap process will lock in this price as a "given."
-During the duration of a price cap plan--generally three to five years--the base price is not reexamined, so any economic distortions become magnified when the base price is multiplied by the index.
+If the initial rate or price is too high, become magnified when the base price is multiplied by the index.
 Any indexing mechanism can "lock in" an inefficient and/or inequitable rate level and structure.
 In brief, price regulation may not be conducive to efficiency if the existing rate structure is inefficient.
 Thus, prior to indexing, regulators and the utility must agree as to what constitutes a reasonable base rate level and base rate structure.